daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 \includegraphics[height=1.9in]{picsfigs/BOS_sequential.png}

 Proper subgame
-:     Part of the game tree including an initial decision not connected to another in an oval and everything branching out below it.
+:     Part of the game tree including an initial decision not connected to another (in an oval or dashed lines) and everything branching out below it.

 - I.e., each 'game' starting from a point where a player knows where he is (knows previous choices)